Table of Contents

 Based on the in-house testing conducted, we can evaluate our centrifuges’ applicability to your specific application.

 Chicken fat is a valuable byproduct of the poultry industry.
-It finds a variety of uses in industries such as food, cosmetics, and biofuels.
+It finds various uses in industries such as food, cosmetics, and biofuels.

 Chicken fat is easily converted into biodiesel by a simple process.
 Refer to our biodiesel segment above.